praxis-live/support/docs/components-video.md

 - **u7** : _Property (number 0..1)_ : uniform value which can be read in shader using `uniform float u7`
 - **u8** : _Property (number 0..1)_ : uniform value which can be read in shader using `uniform float u8`

+## video:gl:p2d

+Base for video components with almost complete access to the Processing P2D renderer.
+See coding guide and examples / custom components library.

+Can only be used with the OpenGL renderer.

+- **out** : _VideoOut_

 ## video:gl:p3d

-Base for video components with almost complete access to the Processing 3D renderer.
+Base for video components with almost complete access to the Processing P3D renderer.
 See coding guide and examples / custom components library.

 Can only be used with the OpenGL renderer.

 - **out** : _VideoOut_

 ## video:source:noise